drhsqlite/fossil-mirror/www/fileedit-page.md

   iframe element which contains a complete HTML document.
 - `element`: the DOM element in which the preview is rendered.
-- `mimetype`: the mimetype of the being-previewed content, as determined by fossil (by its file extension).
+- `mimetype`: the mimetype of the being-previewed content, as determined by Fossil (by its file extension).

-The event listener callback doesn't use the `mimetype`, but makes used of the other two.
+The event listener callback shown above doesn't use the `mimetype`, but makes used of the other two.
 It fishes all `code` blocks out of the preview which explicitly have a CSS class named `language-`something, and then asks highlightjs to highlight them.

 ## Integrating a Custom Editor Widget